 Part one of Snaptrip’s secret hotspot series and we’re turning the spotlight upon little-known Zennor.
-Often out-shined by it’s louder neighbours, Zennor is a lost-in-time village, where dark crags descend into the turquoise shine of hidden inlets and mumbling calves patter across the hillside.
+Often out-shined by it’s louder neighbours, Zennor is a lost-in-time village, where dark crags descend into the turquoise shine of hidden inlets.
 It’s a place where you’d expect to find Poldark, galloping with the warmth of the horizon at his back, a place where a slow crawl to modernity hasn’t lessened any of the olde-world romanticism.
-Interested?
-Us, too!
-So let’s unearth this Cornish paradise together and take a look at the UK secret hotspot of… Zennor!

 Did you know?

 Controversial English writer D.H.
 Lawrence moved to the remote village of Zennor in 1915 with his German wife, and wrote some of his most prolific work in this picturesque patch of Western Cornwall.
 He called it ‘a most beautiful place.
 A tiny granite village nestling under high, shaggy moor-hills, and a big sweep of lovely sea beyond.’
 High praise, indeed!

 You’ll find Zennor over in West Cornwall, positioned between St Ives and Pendeen.
 Situated right along the shoreline, it forms a part of the Penwith Heritage Coast.

 Crowd-free, glorious at sunset, sparkling waters… Zennor’s coves spell quintessential Cornish charm.

 Where to eat

 From rustic dining to on-the-go snacks that are worth walking for, Zennor is a low-key foodie paradise.